jadianes/data-science-your-way/sentiment/codementor.md

 For the model part we will introduce and use linear models.
 They aren't the most powerful methods in terms of accuracy, but they are simple enough to be interpreted in their results as we will see.
 Linear methods allow us to define our input variable as a linear combination of input variables.
 In tis case we will introduce [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression).

 Finally we will need some data to train our model.
 For this we will use data from the Kaggle competition [UMICH SI650](https://inclass.kaggle.com/c/si650winter11).
 As described there, it is a sentiment classification task.
 Every document (a line in the data file) is a sentence extracted from social media.
+The files contain:

+- Training data: 7086 lines.
+Format: 1|0 (tab) sentence
+- Test data: 33052 lines, each contains one sentence.

+The data was originally collected from opinmind.com (which is no longer active).
 Our goal is to classify the sentiment of each sentence into "positive" or "negative".
 So let's have a look at how to load and prepare our data using both, Python and R.

 ## Loading and preparing data